-More than anything, I want to equip you to grow closer to God through the Weariness to Strength Grace Study.
+More than anything, I want to equip you to grow closer to God through the Weariness to Strength Bible Study.
 Today we are looking at Romans 5:1-11 but we are also going to see why writing out Bible verses will strengthen your faith.

 Writing Out Romans 5:1-11